nicolasdespres/respect-rails/README.md

 The easiest way to get help about how to use this library is to post your question on the [Respect for Rails discussion group](https://groups.google.com/forum/#!forum/ruby-respect-gem-talk).
 I will be glade to answer.
-I may have already answered the same question so before, you post your question take a bit of time to search the group.
+I may have already answered the same question so before you post your question take a bit of time to search the group.

 You can also read these documents for further documentation: